Mohamed Abdul Hakim: Early life

 Mohamed Abdul Hakim was born on 3 February 1945 in Rajshahi, British India.

 Club career

 In 1959, he took part in national football training, which opened the pathway to Dhaka football for him.
 The following year, Hakim began playing in the First Division with Kamal Sporting Club.
 In 1961, he joined Dhaka Wanderers Club, and went on to serve them for the following six years.
 In 1967, he joined EPIDC, and in the same year the club won both the First Division and All-Pakistan Ismail Gold Shield, with Hakim receiving Pakistan's Best Goalkeeper Award.

 International career

 On 31 October 1967, Hakim represented the PFF XI, a youth team consisting of mainly East Pakistani players, in a 2–5 defeat against the touring American club Dallas Tornado at the Dhaka Stadium.
-In September 1969, Hakim represented East Pakistan in the Tribhuvan Challenge Shield held in Kathmandu, Nepal.
+In September 1969, Hakim was selected for the East Pakistan squad for the Tribhuvan Challenge Shield in Kathmandu, Nepal, but East Pakistan eventually withdrew from the tournament before it began.